scala/scala-lang/_posts/2025-03-05-next-scala-lts-jdk.md.md

 Scala 3.3 LTS line is unaffected by this change.
 Scala 3.3.x releases will continue for at least a year after the next LTS line begins

-There are also no plans to change Scala 2’s JDK support and it will continue being built using JDK 8.
+There are no plans to change Scala 2’s JDK support.
+It will continue being built using JDK 8, as before.

 The open discussion that led to this decision can be found at the [Scala contributors forum](https://contributors.scala-lang.org/t/next-scala-3-lts-version-will-increase-minimum-required-jdk-version).